publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch24/m__us_usc_t19_s3803.md

                 (i) July 1, 2005; or

-                (ii) July 1, 2007, if trade authorities procedures are extended under subsection (c) of this section.
+                (ii) July 1, 2007, if trade authorities procedures are extended under subsection (c).

         (2) __Conditions__